1. Workflow

 KITE has three different layers:

-2. Add optional terms to the TB Hamiltonian, including disorder patterns and magnetic field modifications (covered in Section 6 and 7)
+that describes a regular tight-binding model (Section 2) - Add optional terms to the TB Hamiltonian, including disorder patterns and a magnetic field (covered in Section 6 and 7)

 Tip